Tier 4 visa pilot

 Amending an existing Tier 4 visa

 If your application has already been submitted, and the decision on your application is made after 25 July, your caseworker should automatically add the additional six months after your course end date.

-If you have already received the decision on your visa, and have been granted the standard four months from your course end date, then you can apply through the University of Bath to get the additional two months added on to your visa once you are in the UK.
+If you have already received the decision on your visa, and have been granted the standard four months from your course end date, then you can apply through the Student Immigration Service to get the additional two months added on to your visa once you are in the UK.

 Please contact the Student Immigration Service to request an extension.

 As part of this pilot scheme, you do not need to submit financial or qualification documents.
 If you do submit your documents and they do not meet Tier 4 requirements, your application will be refused.

 It is essential that you meet the Tier 4 requirements at the time you submit your online application, including the requirement to maintain funds for 28 days.